DFE-Digital/terraform-modules/aks/dfe_analytics/README.md

 # DfE Analytics
 Create resources in Google cloud Bigquery and provides the required variables to applications so they can send events.

+## Terraform documentation
+For the list of requirement, inputs, outputs, resources... check the [terraform module documentation](tfdocs).

 ## Usage
 ### Reuse existing dataset and events table